About the Estate

 about the family

-Hemsworth Estate has a deep and memory-filled history.
+Hemsworth Estate has a deep and memory-filled family history.

-Rebecca Hulse is the current custodian, managing the day-to-day affairs of the estate, as well as using her 10 year expertise in international event planning to make current-day celebrations effortless.
+Rebecca Hulse is the great grand-daughter of John and Florence Guinness and the current custodian, managing the day-to-day affairs of the estate, as well as using her 10 year expertise in international event planning to make current-day celebrations effortless.
 She is joined by her partner in managing the estate.

 Previous generations of stewards have a rich and varied history that traces back to Arthur Guinness II that invented the beer of the same name .
 Mr John Charles and Florence Winifred Guinness bought the lifestyle farm in the 1954 for their retirement from a larger farm in Ealing called Farmleigh.
 Mr Guinness was the fourth son of Edward Roland Guinness Senior of Timaru, a well-known pioneer of South Canterbury and one of the founders of Pyne, Gould, Guinness Ltd (now PGG-Wrightson).